- Social Worker Personal Safety and Situational Awareness Training

-Those who practice good situational awareness are also known to possess a “360 mindset.”
+Those who practice good situational awareness are also known to possess a 360 mindset.
 Again, this is a law enforcement and military term that is used to remind us that our world is not linear.
 That is, it does not just go on in front, to the sides and behind us.
 Rather, our world is spherical, and we need to also be aware of what is going on above us and in some cases below too.
-My partners and friends from Special Operations always remind me to look “Up down and all around”.
+Some refer to a surveillance position above us as the “perch.”
+My partners and friends from Special Operations always remind me to look “Up down and all around.”

 Apathy, complacency and denial are the three primary barriers to good situational awareness.

 Military personnel use the term “Atmospherics” to describe the totality of the “feel” and body language of those in their environment.
 This is another way of describing situational awareness.